kadmuffin/develbox/docs/config.md

 - `!<command key>` - Runs the command defined in the `commands` section (only works if `!` is the first character)
 - `$<env var>` - Replaces the environment variable with its value (work anywhere in the string)
 - `~/` - Replaces the `~/` character with the home directory of the user (work anywhere in the string)
-- `${command}` - Replaces the command with the output of the command (work anywhere in the string)
+- `${command}` - Runs a bash command (in the container) and replaces itself with the output of the command (works anywhere in the string)
+- `$#{command}` - Runs a bash command as root (in the container) and replaces itself with the output of the command (works anywhere in the string)
 - `#<command>` - Runs the command as root (only works if `#` is the first character)

-An example of a command would be:
+An example of how to use this section would be:

 ```json
 {